katrinekolbjornsen/A4_Final_project/readme.md

 ## 3E: Delivery
 ### In this assignment we will focus on the input data that you need for your final tool / workflow.
 #### 9. Your tool/workflow: Description of how your tool / workflow would solve the use case

-The use case is solved creating a Python script in the BlenderBim add-on.
-Using an open IFC platform makes it accessable for users with limited resources.
+The use case is solved by creating a Python script that exctracts the wanted information from the IFC-model and presents its finding in a report.
+By using an open IFC platform, this tool is accessable for everyone, including users with limited resources.

 #### 10. Delivery: Description of how you would make the tool / workflow - what steps would you go through?
-The Python script would be created by first going through the structural elements.
-Based on that, the information that is needed can be listed (i.e. investigate beams, columns, slabs, etc.).
-The method on how to extract the information must then be discussed, and looking into the IFC classes.
-As the properties of the elements is extracted (or cannot be extracted), the script must be developed to be user friendly and give continous information to the user.
-Blender will be used to investigate the IFC-model to understand its structure, making it easier to create the script.
+The Python script imports the model, and searches throught the elements with materials defined as "ObjectType".
+The elements that are defined with the materials "wood", "steel", "concrete" and "timber" is counted and presented in the report.
+Elements without a defined material is also counted and presented in the report.
+This process is explained further up in the text.
+The main goal is to extract the necessary information in an easy way, that is user friendly and easy for everyone to use.